milankl/FastFloat16s.jl/README.md

 # FastFloat16s.jl - Software-emulated Float16, but fast.

-FastFloat16s.jl emulates Float16 similar to Julia's imbuilt type, but stores them as Float32 internally.
-Although 32-bit are therefore used for storing every FastFloat16 number, avoiding the recalculation of the exponent bits makes them about 20-30x faster.
+FastFloat16s.jl emulates Float16 similar to Julia's inbuilt type, but stores them as Float32 internally.
+Although 32-bit are therefore used for storing every FastFloat16 number, avoiding the recalculation of the exponent bits makes them about 20–30x faster.
 Arithmetically, FastFloat16 is identical to Float16.

 For all numbers larger equal subnormal on every arithmetic operation the significant bits of Float32 are round to the nearest 10 significant bits.
-For Float16-subnormals the precision of 10 bits is reduced every power of 2 down by 1 bit -- to match the IEEE standard.
+For Float16-subnormals the precision of 10 bits is reduced every power of 2 down by 1 bit – to match the IEEE standard.
 As FastFloat16s are essentially Float32 but always round to the nearest Float16 in the subset of all Float32 no conversion of the exponent bits is needed which makes them much faster.